A New Bayesian Test to test for the Intractability-Countering Hypothesis: Discussions

 \section{Discussions}

-In the above test, a high support in the GC sample towards an isotropic phase space $pdf$, along with a moderate support in the sampled PNe for the same assumption, indicate that the two samples are drawn from two distinct phase space density functions.
+In the above test, a high support in ${\bf D}_2$ towards an isotropic state space $pdf$, along with a moderate support in ${\bf D}_1$ for the same assumption, indicate that the two samples are drawn from two distinct state space densities.

-The expectation that the implementation of the PNe and GC data sets will lead to concurring gravitational mass density estimates is foreshadowed by the assumption that both data sets are sampled from the same - namely, the galactic - phase space density $f({\bf x,v})$.
-The apparent motivation behind this assumption is that since both samples live in the galactic phase space ${\cal W}$, they are expected to be sampled from the same galactic phase space density, at the galactic gravitational potential.
-However, such does not necessarily follow if - for example - $f({\bf x,v})$ is a non-analytic function:
+Any apriori expectation that the implementation of the PNe and GC data sets will lead to concurring gravitational mass density estimates is foreshadowed by the assumption that both data sets are sampled from the same - namely, the galactic - state space density $f(\bX,\bV)$.
+Such an expectation can be understood to emanate from the argument that since both samples live in the galactic phase space ${\cal W}$, they are expected to be sampled from the same galactic state space density, at the galactic gravitational potential.
+However, such does not necessarily follow if--for example--the galactic state space density $f({\bX,\bV})$ is a non-analytic function with $p_{max}$ branches:

-Then, if the GC data ${\bf D}_2$ are sampled from the density $f_\zeta(\cdot,\cdot)$ and PNe data ${\bf D}_1\sim f_\eta(\cdot,\cdot)$, where $\eta,\zeta\in\{1,\ldots,p_{max}\}$, $\eta\neq\zeta$, then the statement that both the observed samples are drawn from equal phase space densities is erroneous.
-If this assumption is erroneous, i.e. if observed data ${\bf D}_1$ and ${\bf D}_2$ are sampled from unequal phase space $pdf$s, \begin{enumerate} \item[--] firstly it implies that the phase portrait of the galaxy NGC~3379 is split into at least two sub-spaces such that the observed GCs live in a sub-space ${\cal V}_\zeta \subseteq {\cal W}$ and the observed PNe live in a distinct sub-space ${\cal V}_\eta\subseteq {\cal W}$, $\eta\neq\zeta$. \item[--] secondly that the phase space densities that describe ${\cal V}_\eta$ and ${\cal V}_\zeta$ are unequal. \end{enumerate} Qualitatively we understand that if the galactic phase space ${\cal W}$ is split into isolated volumes, such that the motions in these volumes do not mix and are therefore distinctly distributed in general, the phase space densities of these volumes would be unequal.
+Then, if the data ${\bf D}_2$ are sampled from the density $f_2(\cdot)$ and data ${\bf D}_1\sim f_1(\cdot)$, it follows that ${\bf D}_1$ and ${\bf D}_2$ are sampled from unequal state space densities.
+Qualitatively we understand that if the galactic state space ${\cal W}$ is split into isolated volumes, such that the motions in these volumes do not mix and are therefore distinctly distributed in general, the state space densities of these volumes would be unequal.
 This is synonymous to saying that ${\cal W}$ is marked by at least two distinct basins of attraction and the two observed samples reside in such distinct basins.